What are Teacup Dogs?

 Sadly, inbreeding and the use of runts for breeding is a large part of how teacup dogs are bred, which can lead to serious health complications for the mother dog and her puppies.
 However, sometimes teacup dogs are “natural” runts of a litter or are the product of multiple generations of breeding small dogs.

-How long do teacup dogs live?
+How long do teacup dogs live for?

 Smaller dogs do tend to live longer than larger ones, so most teacup dogs will live around 15 years.
 However, different breeds may have different lifespans, and genetics and lifestyle will contribute to an individual dog’s life expectancy.